Skip to content

 Merge and split

-Combine readings for one course into one file; split a long course pack into chapters.
+Combine readings for one course into a single file; split a long course pack into chapters.
 Both should be 3-tap operations.
+If they're buried in submenus, they'll feel like work and you'll skip them.

 4. 4